-- Use a Tummy Shield.
-There are several products available which “keeps the seat belt low” but only one has been crash tested and safely redirects the seat belt completely away from the pregnant abdomen.
+There are several products available which claim to offer increased safety or comfort but only one was crash tested and safely redirects the seat belt completely away from the pregnant abdomen.
 Crash testing shows the Tummy Shield restrains the woman just as well as just the seat belt while protecting the abdomen from possible injury from the seat belt going across the pregnancy.
 (No matter how low the woman keeps the seat belt it does go across the baby in the womb in the pelvis area.)
-Consider the Tummy Shield as Baby’s First Car Seat™.

 Continue to wear your seat belt even if your car has airbags for optimal protection, says NHTSA.
 The American College of Obstetricians and Gynecologists agrees, saying the benefits of an air bag outweigh the risks to a pregnant woman and her baby.
 Side air bags have not been shown to pose a risk to passengers, just remember to resist resting against the side air bag storage compartment in case the bag deploys.

 Most paramedics are trained to take all pregnant women involved in a crash to the hospital no matter how minor the incident.
 Even if you followed all the tips for driving while pregnant, there is always a risk for injury especially in more severe crashes.
 Seek medical attention quickly regardless of whether or not you have any visible physical injuries.

 Your doctor will probably recommend having the baby’s heartbeat checked.
 Trauma from a car accident can cause preterm labor and, if there are injuries to the fetus, chances are you won’t be able to see or feel them.